-Jacques-André Dupont is a Motion Designer, Art Director, and an Audio-visual Creative adept in 3D and Video-mapping techniques.
-Now a resident of Berlin, Jacques divides his time between commissioned work and more artistic personal projects.
+Jacques-André Dupont is a Motion Designer, Art Director and an Audio-visual Creative.
+He is adept at 3D and Video-mapping techniques.
+Now a resident of Berlin, Jacques divides his time between his commissioned work and more artistic personal projects.

 After you completed your studies I believe you worked for a couple of years before moving to Germany and becoming a freelancer.
 Deciding to become a freelancer itself is a big decision, but it must have also allowed you greater creative freedom, what has been your experience so far?

 When you choose to be a freelancer, you know that it is not going to be easy; Freedom has a price!
 I began freelancing last year, as I arrived in Berlin, so the challenge was double with the language and the whole bureaucratic actions.